Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Selecting a Slurry Pump

 Next, you need to identify the material being pumped and the size of the solids, if any.
 All slurry pumps can move water.
-In fact, a pump curve is generated off of pumping water, but not all pumps can pump sludge and slurry.
+In fact, a pump curve is generated off of pumping water, but not all pumps can pump sludge and slurry and perform tough and abrasive duties.
 A specialty slurry pump can pump water, but it would be an expensive water pump.
 This is where knowing the material is important.
 Some pumps are capable of pumping sludge, others pump slurry, while others can pump sand.
 If you are pumping sand, you can most likely pump everything else.
 The last thing you need is clogging up the pipe or hose with material because the pump does not generate enough velocity to move the heavier material.
 Knowing the size of the solids is also important because the passageway is not the same as the pump size.
 It is smaller and if you need to pass larger solids, then you need a different designed pump or a larger pump.

 A DAE Pumps expert is available to help.
 You can tell us how much volume you want to move and how fast and we will get you the right pump for you.

-For help selecting the most efficient pump for your project, call us at (760) 821-8112 or submit a request.
+For help selecting a pipe float, hose, or pump, call us at (760) 821-8112 or submit a request today.

 Quarries (Crushed Stone, Sand, and Gravel)